What is Game Testing?

 Production: During this stage, actual coding is done.
 This phase includes coding, integration of the various modules.

 Testing and Deployment: During this stage Functional tests, regression testing, Alpha, Beta, Gold are performed.
-Testing of coverage and flows, data integrity, algorithm-specific testing, path testing, incremental testing is also done.
+Testing of coverage and flows, data integrity, algorithm-specific testing, path testing, incremental testing is also done using mobile game testing tools.

 - Game Development Lifecycle